dorkodu/sage.php/docs/how-it-works.md

 # Overview
 Following reading describes implementation details of query execution process.
-It may clarify some internals of GraphQL runtime but is not required to use it.
+It may clarify some internals of Sage runtime but is not required to use it.

 # Parsing